DmitryF-go/articles/Ubuntu/02_How-tos.md

    - [View disk usage](#disk-usage)
    - [View screen resolution](#resolution)
    - [Who is logged in](#who)

 ---
+### <a name="nvidia-smi-error" />`nvidia-smi` error after system update

+Unfortunately, there is `nvidia-smi` error after system update for DeepLab3.
+I don't know how to turn off nVidia drivers from automatic updating yet.

+So after update I have to [reinstall nVidia drivers again](08_Nvidia_driver_and_CUDA_install.md/#nvidia-smi-error).

+---
 ### <a name="add_to_path" />Add directory to the $PATH